 CAM (Content Addressable Memory) offers increased data search speed.
-In various applications based on CAM, there are differing requirements for data organinzatation and read/write performance.
+In various applications based on CAM, there are differing requirements for data organinzatation and read/ write performance.
 The innovative design described in this application note is suited for small embedded CAMs with high-speed match and write requirements.
-The reference design is built using the True Dual-Port[TM] Block RAM feature of the Virtex family.
-Application note XAPP201, "An Overview of Multiple CAM Designs in Virtex Family Devices", discusses the diverse solutions available when implementing CAM while introducing the specific solution described in this application note.
-This application note is written for the Virtex[TM] Family (Virtex & Virtex-E series).
+The reference design is built using the true Dual-Port[TM] block SelectRAM+ feature of Virtex[TM] FPGAs.
+Application note XAPP201, "An Overview of Multiple CAM Designs in Virtex Devices", discusses the diverse solutions available when implementing CAM while introducing the specific solution described in this application note.